Simplifying World Language Sub Plans: A Guide to Streamlining for Emergencies and Illnesses

 1. Leave a Substitute Teacher Folder somewhere on your teacher desk.
 In it, include student rosters, your teacher schedule, building procedures (including fire drill, lockdown, etc.), and any other resources that your sub might need.

 2. Leave a Substitute Report so that your sub can take notes on how your students behaved and how productive they were in class.
-(My experience is that subs don’t always do this, so I leave the Substitute Report in the sub folder so they know I’d like for them to keep a report.)
+(My experience is that subs don’t always do this, so I leave the Substitute Report in the sub folder so they know I’d like them to keep a report.)

 4. Convert classroom activities or assignments that you did not have a chance to get to into sub activities!
 We’ve all had those activities included in our lesson plans—photocopies made, and everything!—that we simply do not have time to get to for one reason or another.
 These are still valuable, and you can re-purpose them into sub activities.
 Simply put all unused photocopies in your Emergency Sub Bin!

 5. Hold students accountable for the work that they were supposed to complete during your absence.
-You don’t need to collect and meticulously grade every single assignment you’ve left for students while you were out.
+You don’t need to collect and meticulously grade every single assignment you’ve left for students while you are out.
 Maybe you ask them to take out the work and show it to you as you circulate.
 (Maybe it’s for a quick completion grade, maybe not!).
 Maybe you ask them to peer correct, and while they are working with a partner, you circulate and check in with students and see how much work they completed.
-Whatever you decide to do, make sure that you are holding students responsible for the work that they were supposed to complete in class.
+Whatever you decide to do, make sure that you hold students responsible for the work they were supposed to complete in class.
 Otherwise, they won’t do it, and they’ll cause havoc for your poor sub.

 I hope that this post has helped you think about ways that you can streamline your sub planning process.
 Our job is not easy, and I can’t really think of many other professions out there that require folks to work even when they’re ill.
 Planning ahead, converting your plans to digital activities, and taking advantage of the French Sub Plans, Spanish Sub Plans, and Italian Sub Plans I’ve created are all fantastic ways to ensure that you’ll be ready next time you need to call out sick.